-In this digital era, secure management of psychiatric data has become a key challenge due to the highly sensitive nature of the information it encompasses- from personal histories to therapeutic notes and behaviors up to diagnostic findings.
-Its unauthorized access or inappropriate handling might lead to privacy breaches, discrimination, and further erosion of trust in these mental health systems.
-This paper discusses how two disruptive technologies, Large Language Models (LLM) and blockchain, come together to address these challenges.
-The LLM is particularly good at analyzing unstructured data and, as such, provides deep, insightful clinical analytics for personalized mental health interventions while maintaining patient confidentiality.
-Blockchain technology ensures data integrity, immutability, and decentralized storage for the robustness of security and controlled access to sensitive psychiatric records.
-The combination of technologies will yield a secure, efficient, and privacy-preserving system for managing psychiatric data, advanced clinical decision-making, and trust protection of patients.
-The proposed framework will include a blockchain-based decentralized storage layer, a data analysis layer powered by LLMs, and a secure interface for controlled access to data with ethical and regulatory compliance.
-This integration is a significant step forward in attending to the special needs that psychiatric data management presents within healthcare.
+In the current digital age, effectively managing psychiatric data has emerged as a significant challenge due to the highly sensitive nature of the information involved-from personal histories to therapy notes, behaviors, and diagnostic results.
+Unauthorized access or mishandling of this data could result in privacy violations, discrimination, and a further decline in trust in mental health systems.
+This paper examines how two disruptive technologies-Large Language Models (LLMs) and Blockchain-collaborate to overcome these challenges.
+LLMs are particularly adept at processing unstructured data, offering in-depth and insightful clinical analytics for tailored mental health interventions while ensuring patient confidentiality is upheld.
+Blockchain technology guarantees data integrity, immutability, and decentralized storage, enhancing security and enabling controlled access to sensitive psychiatric records.
+The merger of these technologies will create a secure, efficient, and privacy-respecting system for managing psychiatric data, which will enhance clinical decision-making and safeguard patient trust.
+The suggested framework will incorporate a Blockchain-based decentralized storage component, a data analytics layer supported by LLMs, and a secure interface for regulated access to data that adheres to ethical and regulatory standards.
+This integration represents a significant advancement in addressing the unique challenges associated with managing psychiatric data in healthcare.

-Keywords: Large language models, Natural language processing, Blockchain, Data access control.
+Keywords: Large language models, Secure data storage, Privacy-preserving, Blockchain.

-1 | Introduction
+1|Introduction

-In the modern world, sensitive data in different fields are prone to data breaches [1], [2].
+In the modern world, sensitive data in different fields are prone to data breaches.
 One such data source is patient data in healthcare.
-Health care is a field where sensitive data highly needs security and privacy; considering fields like psychiatry, the data is highly sensitive where the patient records containing health history, diagnostic evaluations, therapy notes, patient narratives, and session transcripts, which, when neglected may lead to privacy violations, damage patients trust and affect clinical outcomes [2].
-The healthcare industry faces major database security challenges driven by sensitive information and HIPPA regulations.
-Due to its highly sensitive nature, psychiatric data requires stringent security measures to prevent breaches and ensure confidentiality.
+Health care is a field where sensitive data highly needs security and privacy; considering fields like psychiatry, the data is highly sensitive where the patient records containing health history, diagnostic evaluations, therapy notes, patient narratives, and session transcripts, which, when https://doi.org/10.22105/metaverse.v1i2.63